ARPOISE/ARpoise/unity/AndroidApp/README.md

 ## Functionality
 - Connects to the ARpoise-Directory Frontend and supplies the location of the user's device.

-- Receives back the porpoise url and name of the layer closest to the user or the default layer.
+- Receives back the porpoise url and name of the layer closest to the user or of the default layer.

 - Connects to the porpoise of the layer and downloads the list of **POI**s of the layer.